selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## How would your best version live?

-We live within the limits of our past, body, genes, family, friends, society, geography, language, culture, and the spirit of times.
+We live within the limits drawn by our genes, society, culture, the spirit of times, and myriad other factors

-This is the river but where do we go?

-How to live in harmony?

-How to be at peace?
+Can't we do anything to live in harmony, to be at peace?

 ## Choice

-Choosing well requires understanding the context

-Understanding comes with experience and reflection

-Experience comes with mistakes

-Since mistakes can't be rushed, let's reflect on collective human experience
+Choice requires power, choosing well also requires understanding which comes with mistakes and reflection, and mistakes comes with time

-In the end, what you do is more important than what you think or say.
+In the end, what you do is more important than what you think or say

 ## Pleasure and Pain

-All living beings try to pursue pleasure and avoid pain.

-Nothing wrong with it but chasing blindly brings more pain.
+Chasing pleasure brings more pain.

 Pain is inevitable, suffering is optional, and courage is a choice.